 We at Simon Solutions, along with the thousands of helping agencies that we serve, are very encouraged as to the possibilities of Distributed Transformative Networking.

-We are very excited that what we co-create together is making a real and lasting difference in people’s lives and their communities.
+We are also very excited that what we co-create together is making a real and lasting difference in people’s lives and their communities.